 My hobbies, including making boutique jewelry and blogging, changed my life.

 In 1989, I started making fashion jewelry as a diversion from a soul-crushing job.
 Within a couple of years, I taught myself how to create, market, and promote my designs so that I was able to leave the job I hated.
 I earned a living pursuing my passion for the next ten years until my hands were no longer strong enough to keep up the pace.
-Since I had the connections and knowledge of the industry, I built a website and started selling supplies to other designers.
+Since I had the industry’s connections and knowledge, I built a website and started selling supplies to other designers.

-In 2019 I sold my jewelry supply business so that I could turn my hobby of blogging into my full-time job.
-Earning your living doing what you enjoy most, means your work never feels like an unpleasant chore.
+In 2019 I sold my jewelry supply business to turn my hobby of blogging into my full-time job.
+Earning a living doing what you enjoy most means your work never feels like an unpleasant chore.

 I temporarily returned to my jewelry-making roots to create the earrings above as a lesson plan for Regina, the new owner of the company I started.
 The pierced/post earrings measure 44mm (about 1 3/4 inches) long.
 I’m giving them away on Friday to a randomly chosen winner from the comments below.

 That’s my little sister and me with our Dad.
 He is balancing examples from his tobacco harvest during the late summer of 1962.
 The County Agent came by with his camera to record the tallest tobacco he had ever seen.